MirageNet/Mirage/doc/docs/analyzers/MIRAGE1003.md

 ## When this appears

-A `NetworkBehaviour` instance field implementing `Mirage.Collections.ISyncObject`, such as `SyncList`, `SyncDictionary`, or `SyncHashSet`, lacks `readonly` or is replaced after construction.
+A SyncObject instance field in a `NetworkBehaviour` is missing `readonly` or is replaced after construction.

-The Weaver registers the field's object during construction.
-Replacing it leaves the original object registered; the replacement is not registered automatically.
+Weaver registers the original object during construction.
+A replacement is not registered automatically, so its changes can stay local while the old object continues to synchronize.

-Requiring `readonly` protects that lifetime.
-It is an analyzer policy, not a modifier enforced by the Weaver.

-Ordinary `ISyncObject` use outside a `NetworkBehaviour` is outside this policy.

 {{{ Path:'Snippets/Analyzers/Mirage1003.cs' Name:'mirage1003-triggering' }}}

 ## How to fix

 - Initialize a non-null instance in the field initializer or constructor, before registration.
 - Mark the field `readonly` and keep that instance for the behaviour's lifetime.
-Its contents remain mutable.
+You can still change its contents.
 - On the sending side configured by `SyncSettings`, change contents through the object's APIs.
-Built-in collections support `Clear()`; custom `ISyncObject` types need their own appropriate operation.
+Use `Clear()` to empty a built-in collection; custom `ISyncObject` types need their own operation for changing or clearing contents.

+{{{ Path:'Snippets/Analyzers/Mirage1003.cs' Name:'mirage1003-resolved' }}}

-SyncObjects synchronize themselves and must not also have `[SyncVar]`; the Weaver rejects that combination.
+SyncObjects synchronize themselves and must not also have `[SyncVar]`; Weaver rejects that combination.
 Remove `[SyncVar]` and keep `readonly`, instead of applying the ordinary SyncVar fix from [MIRAGE1005](./MIRAGE1005.md).

-{{{ Path:'Snippets/Analyzers/Mirage1003.cs' Name:'mirage1003-resolved' }}}
+This rule covers instance fields implementing `Mirage.Collections.ISyncObject`, including `SyncList`, `SyncDictionary`, and `SyncHashSet`.
+Ordinary `ISyncObject` use outside a `NetworkBehaviour` is not covered.

+The analyzer requires `readonly` to prevent replacement.
+Weaver can register a field without it, but does not protect that field from later replacement.